adrianhall/adrianhall.github.io/_posts/2017/2017-08-11-integrating-react-native-typescript-mobx.md

 ---
 title: "Integrating React Native, TypeScript, and MobX"
 categories:
-  - "React Native"
+  - Mobile
 tags:
+  - react_native
-  - TypeScript
+  - typescript
 ---

 In my last article, I psted about [getting TypeScript working with React Native]({% post_url 2017/2017-08-09-debugging-react-native-with-typescript-and-vscode %}).
 I’m building a flexible, best-practices, Notes App in React Native.
 This means I need a backing store, and it has to be local for offline capabilities.
 React has a definite way of building data into the UI and the manipulation of that data is an architecture known as [Flux](http://facebook.github.io/flux/).
 Flux isn’t a concrete implementation, however.
 Normally, I would use [Redux](http://redux.js.org/) as the concrete implementation.
 However, I have recently started working with [MobX](https://mobx.js.org/) and I prefer it.
 This article is about integrating MobX into my application for the storage of the Notes data.